cubicalknight/BayesAir_SCARF_Network/README.md

+fork of https://github.com/dawsonc/BayesAir <- this is the original one

 # Bayesian Air Traffic Modeling

 Welcome aboard BayesAir, a Bayesian framework for modeling and analyzing air transportation network dynamics! 🛫✨